Archie Shepp biography

 his political consciousness found an expression in plays and theatrical

 productions which barely allowed him to make a living.
-In the beginning
+In the

 Starting in August 1964, he worked with Impulse

-and made 17 records among which, “Four For Trane,” “Fire
+and made 17 records among which, “Four For Trane,”

-Music,” and “Mama Too Tight,” some of the classics
+“Fire Music,” and “Mama Too Tight,” some

-in the creation of the Composers Guild with Paul and Carla Bley,
+by his participation in the creation of the Composers Guild with

-Sun RA, Roswell Rudd and Cecil Taylor.
+Paul and Carla Bley, Sun RA, Roswell Rudd and Cecil Taylor.

 In July 1969 he went for the first time to Africa